Contest to Be Harris' Running Mate Will Likely Be Decided in Next Week

 Beshear stands out in a heavily Republican state.
 During his weekend stop in Georgia, he talked of winning votes in "tough counties" but emphasized liberal bona fides: "I am a proud pro-union governor.
 I am a proud pro-choice governor.
 I am a proud public education governor.
 I am a proud pro-diversity governor."

-Closest in age to JD Vance among the Democrats’ possibilities, Beshear openly mocks Trump's understudy for presenting himself as a son of Appalachia.
-“I mean, there’s a county that JD Vance says he’s from in Kentucky – and I won it by 22 points last November,” he said.
+Closest in age to Sen. J.D.
+Vance among the Democrats' possibilities, Beshear openly mocks Trump's understudy for presenting himself as a son of Appalachia.
+"I mean, there's a county that J.D.
+Vance says he's from in Kentucky – and I won it by 22 points last November," he said.

 Back home in Frankfort recently, Beshear played down the importance of being from a battleground, saying, "About every successful ticket going back to 2000 did not have someone in a swing state."